Kourtney Kardashian Reportedly Sad That She Never Got A Chance With The New & Improved Scott Disick

 Meanwhile, the insider claims that Kourtney Kardashian is very happy with the state of her co-parenting relationship with Scott Disick, and knows that Sofia Richie is a “perfect” match for him, even acknowledging that he may not have cleaned up his act if he had never met and began dating the much younger model.

 As previously reported by The Inquisitr, things are so good in Kardashian and Disick’s relationship that they can even take family vacations together with their kids.
-They’ve even invited Richie along for a couple, with Kourt admitting she had a great time with the pair.
+They’ve even invited Richie along, with Kourt admitting she had a great time with the pair.

 Meanwhile, fans can see more of Kourtney Kardashian and Scott Disick’s lives by following the former couple on their social media accounts.